EDUCULT

 Licence to Read

-/in Uncategorized/by Aron WeiglAbstract
+/in /by Aron WeiglAbstract

 With the publication of the latest PISA survey, reading as a cultural basic competence has (re)gained public attention.
 However, those who are enthusiastic readers themselves know: it means much more than understanding information that can be tested by standardised instruments.
 Arouse young people’s interest in books and reading and – based on that – developing their media and literacy competences is a task in which schools and libraries can ideally collaborate.